Hotels

 Upside: It’s a pleasant enough promenade along the beachfront.
 This is the area most people head to for paella (which is not a Catalan dish, but what the hey!).
 The hotels are not in amongst the narrow streets that can be messy.

-Downside: The narrow streets are much less charming than El Gòtic and El Born, and overflowing with often badly-behaved tourists and rental apartments.
+Downside: The narrow streets are much less charming than El Gòtic and El Born.
+And they’re often overflowing with badly-behaved tourists and rental apartments.

 Best La Barceloneta Hotels